Ladnopoka/Spotify-Playlist-Enhancer/README.md

 6. A couple of new buttons appear, select "Load unpacked"
 7. Select the build folder that you created in step 2
 8. The extension now appears in your extensions, enable it and you will have the icon in extensions (top left corner)

+The demonstration of the application can be viewed here: https://www.youtube.com/watch?v=NTn2MuQhe8Q